Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 2GB should be a lot faster than the GeForce 8600 GS (OEM) in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 460 2GB should theoretically be much superior to the GeForce 8600 GS (OEM) in general. (explain)

-Texel RateThe GeForce GTX 460 2GB will be quite a bit (about 338%) more effective at texture filtering than the GeForce 8600 GS (OEM). (explain)
+Texel RateThe GeForce GTX 460 2GB will be a lot (approximately 338%) more effective at AF than the GeForce 8600 GS (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison